Neil Redfearn: Leeds United

 On 28 August 2014, Redfearn was appointed caretaker head coach after head coach Dave Hockaday and his assistant Junior Lewis were dismissed by owner Massimo Cellino, having been in the job for only 70 days.
 This was the third time Redfearn had been appointed as a caretaker manager/head coach of Leeds.
 Redfearn picked up a victory in his first game back in charge with a 1–0 win on 30 August against Bolton Wanderers.
 On 20 September, Redfearn's Leeds picked up a 3–0 win over local rivals Huddersfield Town.
 After recording a record of three wins and one draw in his latest stint as caretaker, Leeds announced that Redfearn would be stepping back down into a role described as "Academy manager and head of coaching." with Darko Milanič appointed the new head coach of Leeds on a two-year deal replacing previous head coach Dave Hockaday, he was joined at Leeds by his SK Sturm Graz Assistant Novica Nikčević.

 On 25 October 2014, Milanič was dismissed by the club after only 32 days in charge.
 Cellino confirmed that Redfearn would be appointed as Leeds' new head coach.
 On 27 October 2014 Redfearn confirmed that he verbally agreed to become head coach of Leeds after receiving reassurances that if it does not work out, he will revert to his previous job back in the academy.
 On 1 November 2014, Redfearn was confirmed as the club's new head coach, on an initial 12-month contract with the option of a further 12 months, the contract also had a clause that would see Redfearn return to the academy if he was to leave his role as head coach.
 On 18 December 2014, Steve Thompson was hired as Redfearn's new assistant manager.

-After a change in formation, with Redfearn playing a 4–2–3–1 formation, 2015 saw Leeds pick up an upturn in form, helping Leeds climb from towards the relegation zone positions to a midtable position.